-A 38 year old Michigan woman received a five year jail sentence of Friday after being convicted of reporting a false rape.
+A 38-year-old Michigan woman received a five-year jail sentence on Friday after being convicted of reporting a false rape.

 Sara Ylen reported that two men had entered her home and raped her.
-The accused men attended the same church as her ex husband.
+The accused man attended the same church as her ex-husband.

-Police investigation found that these men had solid alibis and could not have been at Ylen’s home during the time she claimed she was raped and were not charged with a crime.
-However police did charge Ylen.
-She was convicted and given a two year sentence for making a false report of rape and a three year sentence for tampering with evidence to be served consecutively.
+A police investigation found that these men had solid alibis and could not have been at Ylen’s home during the time she claimed she was raped and was not charged with a crime.
+However, the police did charge Ylen.
+She was convicted and given a two-year sentence for making a false report of rape and a three-year sentence for tampering with evidence to be served consecutively.
 The evidence tampering charge was for applying makeup to her face and body to make it look like she was bruised during a struggle.
 No reason was given as to why Ylen had made such a claim against the men.

 Attorney Patrick Donovan is a Massachusetts Criminal Defense attorney.
-Attorney Donovan has appeared in over fifty Massachusetts court on all types of criminal cases.
+Attorney Donovan has appeared in over fifty Massachusetts courts on all types of criminal cases.